Istine/sms_service/README.md

 # Node TypeScript Express Project with Redis, PostgreSQL, and Docker Compose

-This is a Node.js project template using TypeScript and Express.js that includes Docker Compose configuration for running Redis and PostgreSQL containers.
-It's designed to help you quickly set up a modern backend application with database and caching support.
+This is a Node.js project using TypeScript and Express.js that includes Docker Compose configuration for running Redis and PostgreSQL containers.
+It is an API that exposes endpoints for sending an recieving text messagesm while ensuring rate limiting features and authentication.

 ## Prerequisites